Rajspeaks/Machine-Learning-approach-to-Bengali-corpus-Name-Entity-Recognition-testing-using-BNLP/README.md

 - At first I have imported NER from BNLP.
 - Then I took a pre-trained model bn_ner.pkl.
 - Took a Bengali Sentence and applied NER on it.
-- Got the output approximately
+- Got the output approximately.
+- Applied larger dataset & received most approximate result and even some of the false positive result also.

 ### Tools: